 Selection Process

 Admission into the DMD Program involves a holistic assessment approach that takes into account academic criteria (minimum cGPA of 3.4), non-academic criteria (CASPer), and life experience (personal statement and CV).
 The personal statements will be assessed by Black community members and health care professional admissions file reviewers.
 The candidates endorsed by the file reviewers will proceed to the Multiple Mini-Interviews (MMIs).
-The offers of admission will be based on the performance at the MMI within the Quebec resident cohort.
+The offers of admission will be based mainly on the performance of the MMI.

 Support to students